10 Things You Never Knew About Mother's Day

 No truer sentence has ever been spoken.
 The earliest memories of a child are usually that of his mother.
 From a nurturer to a friend, a mother makes this journey seamlessly for her children; putting their needs before her, every time.
 Though one day is not enough to celebrate the true value of a mother’s presence in a child’s life, every second Sunday of May is celebrated as Mother’s Day all over the world.

-1. The activist Anna Jarvis, who campaigned for Mother’s Day, never had children herself.
+- Childless activist: The activist Anna Jarvis, who campaigned for Mother’s Day, never had children herself.
 She first organised Mother’s Day celebrations in May 1908 to honour the death anniversary of her mother, Ann Reeves.
 Later, however, with the rampant commercialisation of Mother’s Day, Anna called for the abolition of the holiday, as she believed it undermined the importance of the day.
 She spent the rest of her life fighting to end the special day celebrations.

-2. Many countries across the world celebrate Mother’s Day in their unique ways and not necessarily on the second Sunday of every May.
+- Various dates for celebrating but one sentiment: Many countries across the world celebrate Mother’s Day in their unique ways and not necessarily on the second Sunday of every May.
 For example, in Thailand, parades are held in the honour of mothers and they are given jasmine flowers as gifts.
 In Russia, Mother’s Day is officially celebrated on the last Sunday in November.

-5. In Sweden, people sell plastic flowers on Mother's Day to raise money for mothers and children in need.
+- For mothers who need help: In Sweden, people sell plastic flowers on Mother's Day to raise money for mothers and children in need.

 Teach your child to celebrate every day as Mother’s Day by honouring her and paying attention to her needs, while she takes care of the entire family.

 Join our Circles to share, discuss and learn from fellow parents and experts!

 Looking for expert tips and interesting articles on parenting?
 Subscribe now to our magazine.
 Connect with us on Facebook | Twitter | Instagram | YouTube